 [Note: for a full schedule of Me2/orchestra rehearsals, please click on the Me2/orchestra tab and scroll down.]

-Me2/orchestra performs at the Woodside Juvenile Correctional Facility
+Me2/orchestra performance at the Woodside Juvenile Rehabilitation Facility

 Thursday, December 12

 Me2/ is committed to performing for people who are incarcerated and/or in treatment centers.
 This was our first performance at Woodside.
 See our blog page for more information and reflections on our performances in correctional facilities.

 “La Voce del Violoncello” – CD Release Concert

 Saint Paul’s Cathedral, Burlington

 We were proud to present Me2/strings’ principal cellist Elinor Frey in this event celebrating the release of her new CD, “La Voce del Violoncello.”
 Elinor performed selections from the recording, spoke about the origins of the music, and shared her passion for this gorgeous instrument.
 To find out more about Elinor, visit her website: www.ElinorFrey.com.

 Sunday, June 16 at 3:00 p.m.

 Contois Auditorium, Burlington City Hall